Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Methodology

-Besides prioritizing parameter efficiency, \textbf{following works discovered that side tuning can lead to GPU memory efficiency through innovative designs}.
-LST~\cite{sung2022lst} proposes to separate trainable parameters from the backbone model to create a small Transformers network.
-This separation completely obviates the need for costly backpropagation through a large backbone network, resulting in significant GPU memory savings.
-Building upon the ideas in LST, SAM-LST~\cite{chai2023ladder} incorporates an additional convolutional neural network as a complementary encoder within the SAM.
-This integration leads to faster training and reduced resource demands.
-However, as LST is not directly applicable to some PVMs like the Swin Transformer, E$^3$VA~\cite{yin2023parameter} provides a gradient backpropagation highway for low-rank adapters.
-This method is compatible with all PVMs and further enhances efficiency.
-More recently, DTL~\cite{fu2023dtl} designs a compact side network specifically for ViT to achieve both parameter and GPU memory efficiency.
+Beyond parameter efficiency, subsequent studies have highlighted that side tuning can achieve GPU memory efficiency through innovative designs.
+For example, LST~\cite{sung2022lst} separates trainable parameters from the backbone model by constructing a compact transformer-based side network.
+This separation eliminates the need for computationally expensive backpropagation through the large backbone, delivering substantial GPU memory savings.
+Building on LST, SAM-LST~\cite{chai2023ladder} incorporates an additional convolutional neural network as a complementary encoder within the SAM framework, achieving faster training and reduced resource consumption.
+However, since LST is not universally applicable to all PVMs, such as the Swin transformer, E$^3$VA~\cite{yin2023parameter} addresses this limitation by introducing a gradient backpropagation highway for low-rank adapters, ensuring compatibility with all PVMs while enhancing efficiency.
+Recently, DTL~\cite{fu2023dtl} designs a compact side network tailored specifically for ViTs, while LoSA~\cite{mercea2024time} develops a parallel side network comprising low-rank mixer modules to refine features extracted from a frozen backbone.